fhollenbach/Polisci209_2018/pages/syllabus.md

 medical excuses from students.

 Unexcused absences from either exam will result in a score of 0 for the exam.
 Unexcused late work will be penalized by a 7.5 percentage point deduction for each day your work is late.
-For example, if you hand in the a writing assignment on the same day it is due, but after class, your maximum score will be 92.5%.
-If you hand in your assignment the next day, your maximum score will be 85%, and so on.
+For example, if you hand in the a writing assignment on the same day it is due, but after the stated deadline, your maximum score will be 92.5%.
+If you hand in your assignment more than 24hrs late, your maximum score will be 85%, after 48hrs it would be 77.5%, and so on.
 Late work will be excused only in the case of university-excused absences.
-__There will be no exceptions to these rules.__
+Only under extreme circumstance will I make exceptions to these rules.

 ### RE-GRADING POLICY:
-Students that want to appeal a grade received on an exam or assignment must submit a regrading request in written form (no email).
+Students that want to appeal a grade received on an exam or assignment must submit a regrading request in written form (e.g., email).
 This request has to be turned in within five working days after the graded exams or assignments are returned to the class.
 The written statement must explain exactly why the student believes the current grade is incorrect.
 I will then regrade the entire assignment or exam extra carefully.
 NOTE, as a consequence your grade may go up or down.

 ### COMMUNICATION:
 The best place to ask questions is in the classroom.
 If your question